Cristinamulas/Regex-Notes/README.md

-# Regex-Notes
+# Regex-Notes by Cristina Mulas

-- This notebook contains some Regex-notes.
+- This notebook contains Python regex notes.